rails/rails/guides/source/security.md

-Ruby On Rails Security Guide
+Ruby on Rails Security Guide
 ============================

 This manual describes common security problems in web applications and how to avoid them with Rails.